K-theoretic crystals for set-valued tableaux of rectangular shapes: K-crystals for rectangular shapes

 In this section, we prove our main result: when $\lambda$ is a rectangle, then $\svt^n(\lambda)$ has a K-crystal structure.
 Thereby, we establish~\cite[Conj.~7.12]{MPS18}, providing a solution to Open Problem~\ref{prob:Krystal} for rectangular shapes.

-Our construction of the K-crystal operators are based off the heuristics given in~\cite{MPS18}, which come from the following K-theory analog of the decomposition of a crystal into $i$-strings (\textit{i.e.}, restricting to the action of $e_i$ and $f_i$ for a fixed $i \in I$) based on the definition of the Demazure--Lusztig operators.
-Indeed, by considering only the action of a fixed $i \in I$, we predicted that the K-crystal should decompose into (maximal) subcrystals of the form
+Our construction of the K-crystal operators is motivated by the heuristics given in~\cite{MPS18}, which come from the following K-theory analog of the decomposition of a crystal into $i$-strings \textit{i.e.}, restricting to the action of $e_i$ and $f_i$ for a fixed $i \in I$) based on the definition of the Demazure--Lusztig operators.
+Indeed, by considering only the action of a fixed $i \in I$, we predicted in~\cite{MPS18} that the K-crystal should decompose into (maximal) subcrystals of the form